Renault España: Cars

 The Valladolid car assembly plant, which comprises two buildings covering 31.4 hectares, As of 2014 produces the Captur, and the Twizy.

 Engines

 The Valladolid engine plant covers 14.5 hectares.
 It manufactured 1.57 million units in 2016.

 Palencia

-The Palencia plant covers 30.4 hectares and is one of the largest Mégane manufacturers in the world, with the 58 percent of the model production in 2011.
-In 2015, the site added the production of the Kadjar crossover.
+The Palencia plant covers 30.4 hectares.
+From July 2022, this plant produces the compact crossover SUV Renault Austral and from September 2023, the 7-seater SUV Renault Espace.
+From January 2024, this plant will produce the SUV-coupe' Renault Rafale.

 Sevilla

 The Sevilla plant manufactures gearboxes.
 It produced 1.07 million units in 2016.